top

 • Unveiled – view our hidden painting by acclaimed artist David Folley, plus a range of other exhibitions.

-• 8 November (7.30 pm) – Open Mic Night.
-Everybody is welcome to come along and play, read, sing or just spectate.
+• 27 March (7.30 pm) – Open Mic Night.
+Everybody is welcome to come along & play, read, sing or just spectate.
 See you there for a great evening of live performance!

 These events do not require tickets (just turn up on the night).
 There will be a retiring collection to cover artist and church costs.